Approximative solution of the spin free Hamiltonian involving only scalar potential for the quark-antiquark system: Conclusion

+Because of the above mathematical phenomenon, many linearly increasing lines with same slopes and intercepts including bunch of eigenvalues arise.
+As you see the QCD experiments for the high rotationally excited meson and baryon, there are only finite linearly increasing lines.
+Theoretically, infinite linearly increasing lines can be created in hadron experiments.
+The reason why we have only finite increasing straight lines is that the full design power per beam of the Large Hadron Collider (LHC) is not strong enough.
+If we input extreme huge power in the LHC, we will probably obtain uncountable straight lines for the excited meson.
+And its results might be possible to be matched with (\ref{eq:35a})-(\ref{eq:35e}).
+In future papers, I will show mass formulas for $q-qq$ baryon, $\bar{q}-\bar{q}\bar{q}$ antibaryon and $qq-\bar{q}\bar{q}$ exotic meson (Tetraquark) including their semi-relativistic normalized wave functions neglecting the fourth component of a vector potential with high rotational excitations for a large separation.

-Furthermore, we will publish soon for the first time how to solve mathematical equations having three term recursion relations and go on producing the exact solutions of some of the well known special function theories that include Mathieu, Heun, Lame and the Grand Confluent Hypergeometric Function.
-We hope these new functions and their solutions will produce remarkable new range of applications not only in supersymmetric field theories as is shown here, but in the areas of all different classes of mathematical physics, applied mathematics and in engineering applications.
+Furthermore, I generalize three term recurrence relation in linear differential equations.
+I derive analytic solutions having three different successive coefficients in its formal series for polynomials and infinite series \cite{Chou2012b}.
+I show how to solve mathematical equations having three term recursion relation and go on producing analytic solutions of some of well known special function theories that include Heun \cite{Chou2012c,Chou2012d}, Mathieu\cite{Chou2012e}, Lam\'{e}\cite{Chou2012f,Chou2012g,Chou2012h} and GCH Functions\cite{Chou2012i,Chou2012j}.
+I hope these new functions and their solutions will produce remarkable new range of applications not only in supersymmetric field theories as is shown here, but in the areas of all different classes of mathematical physics, applied mathematics and in engineering applications.